IP-CAM/Add-Text-WITH_TAX-after-Price-in-Product-Opencart-v.2.1.x/README.md

-# [VQMOD] Add text "With Tax" after price in product page
+Add text "With Tax" after price in Product page

 **Opencart**: v2.1.0.2
 **Attention**: You have to install `[VQMOD]` for **Opencart** ( https://github.com/vqmod/vqmod/releases ) for this to work!